Intel Core (microarchitecture): Features

 The Core microarchitecture returned to lower clock rates and improved the use of both available clock cycles and power when compared with the preceding NetBurst microarchitecture of the Pentium 4 and D-branded CPUs.
 The Core microarchitecture provides more efficient decoding stages, execution units, caches, and buses, reducing the power consumption of Core 2-branded CPUs while increasing their processing capacity.
 Intel's CPUs have varied widely in power consumption according to clock rate, architecture, and semiconductor process, shown in the CPU power dissipation tables.

 Like the last NetBurst CPUs, Core based processors feature multiple cores and hardware virtualization support (marketed as Intel VT-x), and Intel 64 and SSSE3.
 However, Core-based processors do not have the hyper-threading technology as in Pentium 4 processors.
-This is because the Core microarchitecture is based on the P6 microarchitecture used by Pentium Pro, II, III, and M.

 The L1 cache of the Core microarchitecture at 64 KB L1 cache/core (32 KB L1 Data + 32 KB L1 Instruction) is as large as in Pentium M, up from 32 KB on Pentium II / III (16 KB L1 Data + 16 KB L1 Instruction).
 The consumer version also lacks an L3 cache as in the Gallatin core of the Pentium 4 Extreme Edition, though it is exclusively present in high-end versions of Core-based Xeons.

-Both an L3 cache and hyper-threading were reintroduced again to consumer line in the Nehalem microarchitecture.
+Processors using the follow-on Nehalem microarchitecture include hyper-threading, and consumer parts once again have an L3 cache.